manorrington/Hope-Hacks-Group-11/README.md

   ➳ Since we have utilized both a MySQL database and a MongoDB, you will only be able to use the website services that use the MongoDB because you would         have to host a SQL database to properly utilize those functions.

+  ➳ Navigate over to your browser of choice (preferrably Google Chrome) and type "localhost:4000" as the URL.

   ➳ Have fun!

   <hr style="border:2px solid gray">